 All About Internal Bifold Door Handles

 Before you think about installing your handles, you'll need a decent grasp of not only where to place knobs on bifold doors, but why.
 Aesthetically, the bi fold door handle location is largely up to you, as it's technically workable to have your handles positioned in most areas of your doors and on most panels.
-However, if you place your handles in a position that works mechanically, as well as aesthetically when putting handles on bifold doors, your doors will end up lasting longer and will be easier to operate on a daily basis.
+If you place your handles in a position that works mechanically, as well as aesthetically when putting handles on bifold doors, your doors will end up lasting longer and will be easier to operate on a daily basis.
 Poor handle placement could also result in broken doors, especially if they're used often.
 To find out more, take a look at how bifold doors work.

 In most cases, the ideal position is with the bi fold door handles located in the horizontal centre of the middle two doors, as this acts as a compromise between smooth opening and smooth closing, keeping friction to a minimum to avoid excessive pressure on the tracking system.
 If the handles are placed too far to the right or left, the force on the guide pins can eventually lead to the doors wearing on the tracks and vice-versa.
-If you're feeling a little more adventurous, you could, instead, position your handles near the outer hinge edges of the centre doors.
+If you're feeling a little more adventurous, you could position your handles near the outer hinge edges of the centre doors.
 This way, the doors will open more easily, but closing them will be slightly more difficult.

-How To Install Bifold Door Handles
+How Do You Install Bifold Door Handles?

-Choosing Handles For Interior Bifold Doors
+How Do I Choose Handles For Interior Bifold Doors?

-You might be surprised just how many options are available to you regarding bifold door handles, and which you choose will ultimately be based on three primary factors; the size and weight of your doors, your personal taste and what you can afford.
+You might be surprised just how many options are available to you regarding bifold door handles, and which you choose will ultimately be based on three primary factors; the size and weight of your doors, your personal taste, and what you can afford.
 Before you start choosing door handles, take careful measurements of the depth of your doors, as this will be the most important factor to consider logistically when choosing the best handles for bifold doors.

-Knob or Handle – Whilst a proper handle might seem like a more classic, ornate and impressive option, more often than not it's really not required.
-Bi fold handles are, however, a lot easier to operate, and might be the best option if you, or anyone in your family, suffers from arthritis.
+Knob or Handle – Whilst a proper handle might seem like a more classic, ornate, and impressive option, more often than not it's really not required.
+Bi-fold handles are, however, a lot easier to operate, and might be the best option if you, or anyone in your family, suffers from arthritis.
 They are also easier for smaller children to use, especially if the doors in question are rather large and/or heavy.

 Locking Mechanism – With an internal bifold door, you're going to want to steer clear of keyed locks, as the idea of trapping someone inside a pantry or wardrobe without a key is a terrifying thought indeed.
 Instead, something that requires turn buttons is a good bet, if you are looking at making your bifold door a little more secure.

-Bi fold Door Hardware – Certain types of handle and/or knob will require different kinds of hardware in order to fit them properly.
+Bifold Door Hardware – Certain types of handle and/or knob will require different kinds of hardware in order to fit them properly.
 Make sure your door can logistically handle (pardon the pun) this hardware before you make your decision.